wayland/Raku-TOP/Developing.md

 # Release Process

+*	Rebuild documentation
+	*	Run `./project build-docs`
+	*	Deal with any relevant errors (usually missing directories)
+	*	Do another commit
-*	Review the most recent changes, including that the doco works in Github
+	*	Review changes, including that the doco works in Github
+*	Ensure changelog has relevant version number in it
+*	Review all the changes on this branch one final time
 *	Do a release to Github/Fez using `./project release`
 *	If there are any interesting changes, announce on #raku